nautobot/nautobot/docs/configuration/required-settings.md

 If you are using [Redis Sentinel](https://redis.io/topics/sentinel) for high-availability purposes, there is minimal configuration necessary to convert NetBox to recognize it.
-It requires the removal of the `HOST` and `PORT` keys from above and the addition of two new keys.
+It requires the removal of the `HOST` and `PORT` keys from above and the addition of three new keys.

 * `SENTINELS`: List of tuples or tuple of tuples with each inner tuple containing the name or IP address of the Redis server and port for each sentinel instance to connect to